yasirrustam06/Mediapipe_FaceDetection/README.md

 # Mediapipe_FaceDetection Both in realtime and on static image
-# install Mediapipe
+# !pip install Mediapipe
-# install opencv-python
+# !pip install opencv-python